-- CASSAVA, led by researchers at the University of Edinburgh, looking into the safest way for women in preterm labour to give birth - CUBS, led by researchers at the University of Dundee, researching whether premature babies can be fed when they show hunger cues rather than at scheduled feeding times. - 5.
+- CASSAVA, led by researchers at the University of Edinburgh, looking into the safest way for women in preterm labour to give birth: - This project published a research paper in November 2021, which confirmed that evidence was lacking about the optimal mode of delivery for women in preterm labour and found agreement that a trial should be conducted. - CUBS, led by researchers at the University of Dundee, researching whether premature babies can be fed when they show hunger cues rather than at scheduled feeding times: - This project published a research paper in December 2021, which demonstrated that a cue-based feeding intervention was acceptable to parents and staff and would be feasible to implement, but requires improvements to staff training and data recording. - 5.
 For babies born premature or sick to receive high-quality care within a neonatal health system which is appropriately funded, structured and staffed